Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Alternative Treks to Machu Picchu

-There’s no arguing when it comes to which is the most popular trek to Machu Picchu - the Inca Trail.
+There’s no arguing when it comes to which is the most popular trek to Machu Picchu — the Inca Trail..
 However, this trip requires booking well ahead of time and is often sold out.
 This is one of the reasons you may decide to opt for one of the alternative treks to the Inca citadel.

-From treks to other ancient sites and some off the beaten path, or even one that includes cycling - there’s something for everyone.
-You don’t need to worry about finding your way to Machu Picchu.
-We’re here to help!.
+From treks to other ancient sites and some off the beaten path, or even one that includes cycling, there’s something for everyone.
+You don’t need to worry about finding your way to Machu Picchu — we’re here to help!

 Icon What Defines Us